 Free sialic acid storage disorders belong to a larger group of disorders known as lysosomal storage disorders.
-Lysosomes are particles bound in membranes within cells that break down certain fats and carbohydrates.
-They are the primary digestive unit within cells.
-Enzymes within lysosomes break down or digest particular nutrients, such as certain fats and carbohydrates.
+Lysosomes are membrane-bound compartments within cells.
+They contain enzymes that break down large molecules such as proteins, carbohydrates and fats into their building blocks.
 Low levels or inactivity of a transport protein known as sialin leads to the abnormal accumulation (storage) of sialic acid in the tissues of affected individuals.
 Sialin normally helps transport sialic acid out of lysosomes.

 176 Nantwich Road

 Vaincre Les Maladies Lysosomales